s4-iamkhan/ish-312-ec/README.md

 # .
 Constructing a Phylogenetic Tree for AP3D1 Homologs from Sequence Data

-The data for your tree will be the alignment for Hox homologs that you made in lab3:  `AP3D1.homologs.al.fas`.
+The data for your tree will be the alignment for ARPC homologs that you made in lab3:  `AP3D1.homologs.al.fas`.

 Use IQ-TREE to find the maximum likehood tree estimate, specifying a particular model of substitution (VT+F+R10).
 ```bash